General context, key principles and hot topics

 Other ordinances covering race, gender, family status and disability also protect individuals who act against discrimination or assist with investigations against victimisation.

 Hong Kong law protects individuals who disclose suspected money laundering or other crimes by preventing the disclosure from being treated as a breach of any restrictions imposed by contract, enactment or rule of conduct.
+Similarly, there is protection for a whistleblower against any civil liability for reporting financial irregularities or non-compliance with financial resources rules (and for listed company auditor whistleblowers for reporting fraud) under the Securities and Futures Ordinance (Cap.
+571).

 In April 2020, the Competition Commission in Hong Kong revised its Leniency Policy, updating the one applying to undertakings and publishing a new one for individuals.
 The policies are designed to encourage companies and individuals that may have engaged in illegal activity, such as bid rigging or price-fixing, to report it in exchange for leniency.